SharePoint/sp-dev-provisioning-templates/tenant/ContosoWorkshop/README.md

 # Contoso Workshop Template

-This template is designed to demonstrate how a generic workshop centric site could look like in the SharePoint Online.
+This template is designed to demonstrate how a generic workshop centric site could look like in SharePoint Online.

-This site could be associated to the workshops hub site to aggregate workshop information from multiple workshops.
+This site could be associated to a workshops hub site to aggregate workshop information from multiple workshops.

 Notice that you can easily extend the initially provisioned site for example by doing following modifications: